OfirPeer07/worldflags-website/README.md

 ## Credits

-- The flag images used in the application are sourced from the [WorldFlags](https://www.worldometers.info/geography/flags-of-the-world/) collection on Worldometers.
+- All links found on the WorldFlags website are retrieved from the [WorldFlags](https://www.worldometers.info/) website.
-- The country-specific information is retrieved from the [Worldometer](https://www.worldometers.info/) website.
+- The country-specific information obtained by clicking on the country flags on the WorldFlags website is retrieved from the [WorldFlags](https://www.worldometers.info/) website.

 ## License